Massage in Brisbane

 - General stress and relaxation

-What Techniques Are Used During Massage Therapy?
+What Techniques Are Used During Massage?

 Massage therapists often combine several techniques in the same session.
-The mix depends on the body region involved, how irritable the tissues are, and whether the aim is relaxation, mobility, or more targeted soft tissue work.
+The mix depends on the body region involved, how irritable the tissues are, and whether the aim is relaxation, mobility or more targeted soft tissue work.

 - Effleurage: smooth gliding strokes used to warm tissue and encourage circulation